rolang/dumbo/README.md

 #### Docker

-A docker image is also available with dumbo as entrypoint.
+A docker image with the command line is published to docker hub: [rolang/dumbo](https://hub.docker.com/r/rolang/dumbo).

 To print the command line help run:

 ```shell